ajeygore/ajeygore.github.com/collections/_posts/2022-04-19-scale-org-not-tech.md

 * Write down your first principles on code, product, and documentation - what do you like?
 * Have a mental model about build/buy/outsource, recommended default, buy everything, optimise for time.
 * Automate everything, including QA
-* Figure out career paths, objectively tell people that you must know "this" in your skillset to earn this
+* Figure out career paths, objectively tell people that you must know "this" in your skillset to earn your promotion.
 * Make sure your alums are your ambassadors.
 * More Emphasis on written docs.
 * Bring a checklist driven culture, kind of point and tell (Japanese metros are a good example)